Sense-GVT/DeCLIP/README.md

 + Various benchmark datasets for Large-scale Contrastive Language-Image Pretraining task.
 + Zero-shot transfer and linear classification evaluation scripts for downstream datasets.

+We aims to democratize large-scale CLIP to build a fair and reproducible CLIP community.

 ## Introduction

 Recently, large-scale Contrastive Language-Image Pre-training (CLIP) (Radfordet al., 2021) has attracted unprecedented attention for its impressive zero-shot recognition ability and excellent transferability to downstream tasks.
 However, CLIP is quite data-hungry and requires 400M image-text pairs for pre-training, thereby restricting its adoption.
 This work proposes a novel training paradigm, Data efficient CLIP (DeCLIP), to alleviate this limitation.
 We demonstrate that by carefully utilizing the widespread supervision among the image-text pairs, our DeCLIP can learn generic visual features more efficiently.
 Instead of using the single image-text contrastive supervision, we fully exploit data potential through the use of (1) self-supervision within each modality; (2) multi-view supervision across modalities; (3) nearest-neighbor supervision from other similar pairs.
 Benefiting from these intrinsic supervision, our DeCLIP-ResNet50 can achieve 60.4% zero-shot top1 accuracy on ImageNet, which is 0.8% above the CLIP-ResNet50 while using 7.1× fewer data.
 Our DeCLIP-ResNet50 outperforms its counterpart in 8 out of 11 visual datasets when transferred to downstream tasks.
 Moreover, Scaling up the model and computing also works well in our framework.